 We enjoyed a delicious coffee from Crucible Coffee Roasters before walking along the streets admiring the historic homes into the pedestrian. street.

 We stopped in at Blu Point Seafood for a delicious lunch outside.
-The fish and chips here was very similar to what you’d find in Australia, including the tartare sauce (I’ve never had anything in the US that remotely tastes the same).
+The fish and chips here were very similar to what you’d find in Australia, including the tartare sauce (I’ve never had anything in the US that remotely tastes the same).

 Explore the downtown stores with cute local wares such as By the People, for the People, Latitudes Fair Trade Co., and Stanton Olive Oil.

-A highlight was visiting the Sunspots Glass Blowing Studio for a glassblowing demonstration and to see the stunning glass products made on site by various local artists.
+A highlight was visiting the Sunspots Glass Blowing Studio for a glassblowing demonstration and to see the stunning glass products made on-site by various local artists.